 - be seeking the vocational/technical certificate receive a passing score on an independently administered examination approved by the U.S. Department of Education, or meet other standards established by the state and approved by the U.S. Department of Education. (see Ability to benefit)

 - enroll as a regular student in an eligible degree or certificate program that requires a minimum of 600 clock hours

 - be a U.S. citizen or eligible non citizen

 - make satisfactory academic progress as defined by the College

 - register for Selective Service, if you are a male between the ages of 18 - 25

-- must enroll at least half-time (six credit hours) to be eligible for Federal Student Loans each term (fall/spring/summer)
+- must enroll at least half-time (six credit hours), in courses required by their program of study, to be eligible for Federal Student Loans each term (fall/spring/summer)